qaseemme064/Final-Project/README.md

 ***Reason for model choice and limitations***

-- We choose the LGBM model due to the number of ML models that we needed to fit and the easy of use of the LGBM model and its superior MAPE results over the Prophet ML model.
+- We chose the LGBM model due to the number of ML models that we needed to fit and the easy of use of the LGBM model and its superior MAPE results over the Prophet ML model.
 - AMIRA models require additional variable input by user which given the number of models which would not be pratical for this project.
 - Limititations: Based on research, the LGBM model should have more than 10,000 data points to provide suitable predictions.
 - Advantages: LGBM model requires less hyperparameter tuning as it is specifically designed to detect patterns in business time series.